Guilty (Taemin EP)

-Guilty is the fourth Korean extended play (EP) by South Korean singer Taemin.
+Guilty is the fourth Korean-language extended play (EP) by South Korean singer Taemin.
 It was released on October 30, 2023, through SM Entertainment.
 The EP is Taemin's first release since being discharged from military service.
 It consists of six songs, including the lead single, "Guilty".

 Background

 Taemin's third Korean EP, Advice, was released in May 2021, shortly prior to his mandatory enlistment in the South Korean military.
 He completed his military service in April 2023.
 On October 10, SM Entertainment confirmed that Taemin would release his fourth EP later that month, bringing his two-year hiatus to an end.
 In an interview with Luxury magazine, Taemin said that he took inspiration for the EP from Georges Bataille's 1957 book L'Erotisme.
 He stated that it would reflect on past chapters of his career, and described it as "an album where I walk on a tightrope to see how far I can go".